Varicose veins, spider veins, and bulging leg veins are conditions that happen increasingly with age.

 1. Increase Your Level of Physical Activity

-A sedentary job may increase your risk of developing bulging leg veins – so can playing computer video games, watching television for long periods, and numbed-out scrolling and swiping on smartphones.
+A sedentary job may increase your risk of developing bulging leg veins – so can playing computer video games, watching television for long periods, desk-sitting, and numbed-out scrolling and swiping on smartphones.

 - If you’re sitting down, try to stand up every 20 minutes and stretch your legs.